nft-fun/generate-bitbirds/README.md

 Pillow - python library to generate images - installed via terminal/command-line with PIP

-NumPy - python liibrary to work with arrays - installed via terminal/command-line with PIP
+NumPy - python library to work with arrays - installed via terminal/command-line with PIP

 I don't *think* I had to install the 'random' library included in the script to use the number randomization feature but might have.